BigPolarBear1/factorization/README.md

 And to effectively sieve this construction.. you would probably have to perform NFS-style polynomial selection.
 Which this PoC already roughly demonstrates.
 Meaning I'm almost there now..

+Update: In the past representing sieving as ax^2–b<sub>0</sub>x + Nk = ax^2+b<sub>1</sub>x – Nk.
+I was able to build a residue map for that.. where it calculate coefficient residues for both sides.
+Because actually... the only thing that matters is that for a given polynomial of degree d, we have another polynomial of degree d on the other side.. because then we know that that polynomial splits into a product of linear polynomials and hence reduces the maximum size factors can possible be.
+Which is an insight I guess I hadnt properly considered before.
+And after that..
+I probably want to create sieve intervals for the coefficients rather then roots if we're working at higher degrees.
+My head hurts lol.
+I think this is the final angle I'm going with.
+If we have two 4th degree polynomials on both sides of the congruences.. it doesn't matter...it still lowers the size the largest factors can possible be.

 #### To run from folder "Coefficient_Sieve" (For use with the paper):</br></br>
 To build: python3 setup.py build_ext --inplace</br>
 To run:  python3 run_qs.py -keysize 40 -base 50 -debug 1 -lin_size 10_000 -quad_size 100</br>